Contact Us

 Ataxia is impaired coordination and balance due to dysfunction in the cerebellum or other brain regions.
 It may be hereditary or acquired and can affect gait, speech, and motor control.

 Bell’s palsy is a sudden, temporary weakness or paralysis of the facial muscles.
-It is often linked to nerve inflammation and may affect speech, blinking, and facial expressions.
+It is often associated with nerve inflammation and may affect speech, blinking, and facial expression.

 A cerebral aneurysm is a weakened blood vessel in the brain that can bulge or rupture, potentially leading to stroke or hemorrhage.
 Prompt neurological disease treatment is essential for cerebral aneurysms to prevent rupture, hemorrhage, and permanent neurological damage.